Executive Coaching is Organization Development

-Organization development and executive coaching has an overabundance and weird reliance on recipes.
-Everyday I see articles like 5 ways to change …; 6 steps to agile transformation; 3 steps to engagement; 5 leadership traits of billionaires; etc…
+Organization development and executive coaching have an overabundance and weird reliance on recipes.
+Every day I see articles like 5 ways to change …; 6 steps to agile transformation, 3 steps to engagement, 5 leadership traits of billionaires, etc.

-These recipes work to get clicks on websites, maybe sell some consulting work, and inflate the author’s ego through others thinking they are a thought leader.
+These recipes work to get clicks on websites, sell some consulting work, and inflate the author’s ego through others thinking they are thought-leaders.

 What they do is create a false sense of certainty.

-Within most workplaces, the certainty of employment, reward for competence, acceptance from others, and the work ever reaching an end point are close to eliminated.
+Within most workplaces, the certainty of employment, reward for competence, acceptance from others, and the work ever reaching an endpoint are nearly eliminated.

-While working with a team of hospital executives to support their progress to understand complexity and change, we came to the agreement that their goals never end.
-Meaning, that as they get closer to achieving strategic objectives the goal moves to another place and the work continues.
+While working with a team of hospital executives to support their progress in understanding complexity and change, we agreed that their goals never end.
+As they get closer to achieving strategic objectives, the goal moves to another place, and the work continues.
 Even the technology and patient needs are never satiated.
-Just as the staff and patients become knowledgeable, a new version, change, or regulations happen that moves them from comfort to discomfort and learning again and again.
-People never seem to be fully competent and when they reach competence, things change making them less than competent.
+Just as the staff and patients become knowledgeable, a new version, change, or regulations move them from comfort to discomfort and learning again and again.
+People never seem fully competent, and things change when they reach competence, making them less than competent.

 When knowing if you have achieved a goal and the work is done has been lessened, how does a feeling of progress happen?

-Unfortunately many organization, leadership, and team development consultants know you are searching for the answer to that question, and that is when they can play upon your vulnerability and sell you a recipe.
+Unfortunately, many organization, leadership, and team development consultants know you are searching for the answer to that question.
+That is when they can play upon your vulnerability and sell you a recipe.

-The good news is that this recipe may just work this time, due to many factors, one being that the organization and leadership decided to do something and through the act of doing something useful change happened.
-The bad news if when this recipe does not work the consultant will blame the organization and you stating something like, “You were not ready for this to work, your level of awareness is not sufficient to sustain the gains.”
-While the failure may be shared, the consultant will blame you and then go onto sell this recipe to the next client with the same success stories.
+The good news is that this recipe may work this time due to many factors: the organization and leadership decided to do something, and through doing something, change happened.
+The bad news is when this recipe does not work, the consultant will blame the organization.
+The consultant will blame you by saying, “You were not ready for this to work.
+Your level of awareness is not sufficient to sustain the gains.”
+While the failure may be shared, the consultant will blame you and then sell this recipe to the next client with the same success stories.